conorluddy/weather-haiku/README.md

 Next steps:
 - [X] Take params for the coordinates
 - [X] Put it on an AWS Lambda
+- [X] Set up API Gateway to proxy calls to the Lambda
+- [X] Make a simple front-end for it
 - [ ] CI/CD for putting it on AWS
 - [ ] Cache ChatGPT results per timestamp and latlon, in Redis or Dynamo
-- [ ] Optimise the weather data being used
+- [ ] Optimise/minimise the weather data being used
 - [ ] See if ChatGPT can be initialised with a template, so we can just send comma separated values to further miminise token count
-- [ ] Make a simple front-end for it
 - [ ] Maybe make an IOS app/widget for it